Approximating Min-Mean-Cycle for low-diameter graphs in near-optimal time and memory: Efficient optimization of the LP relaxation

 We show the right hand side is at most $\mAM(G) + \eps/2$.
 The first term is at most $-\eta^{-1} \log \sum_{ij}A_{ij} \leq \mAM(G)$ by Lemma~\ref{lem:bal:lb}.
 The second term is at most $\eta^{-1}H(P) \leq \eta^{-1}\log m = 2\eps/5$ by Lemma~\ref{lem:ent} and the choice of $\eta$.
 Finally, the third term is at most

-where above the first inequality is by applying H\"older's inequality after possibly re-centering $x$ (since $x \mapsto x^T (P\bone - P^T\bone)$ is invariant under adding multiples of the all-ones vector $\bone$ to $x$); the second inequality is by Lemma~\ref{lem:bal:R} and the construction of $P$ by re-normalizing a $\delta$-balanced matrix; and the final inequality is by the conditioning bound~\eqref{eq:bal:condK}, the choice of $\eta$, and the bound $\eps \leq 2\Wmax$ (which we may assume w.l.o.g. since otherwise every cycle is $\eps$-suboptimal). \end{proof}
+where above the first inequality is by applying H\"older's inequality after possibly re-centering $x$ (since $x \mapsto x^T (P\bone - P^T\bone)$ is invariant under adding multiples of the all-ones vector $\bone$ to $x$); the second inequality is by Lemma~\ref{lem:bal:R} and the construction of $P$ by re-normalizing a $\delta$-balanced matrix; and the final inequality is by the conditioning bound~\eqref{eq:bal:condK}, the choice of $\eta$, and the bound $\eps \leq 2\Wmax$ (which may be assumed otherwise every cycle is $\eps$-suboptimal). \end{proof}